ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.7.17: relaxes some unnecessarily restrictive lifetime bounds in `PdfPageObjectPath`.
 * 0.7.16: adds `PdfPageObjects::create_path_object_bezier()` and `PdfPageObjectPath::new_bezier()`
   convenience functions; corrects some typos in documentation; removes `WebSysWindowObjectNotAvailable` variant from `PdfiumError` enum, as this variant is no longer referenced since 0.7.14.